MicrosoftDocs/winrt-api/windows.gaming.input/windows_gaming_input.md

 ## -remarks

-A Windows application must have focus to receive input from an Xbox One Controller.
+A Windows application must have focus to receive input from a controller.

 > [!Important]
 > Legacy Win32 console applications should use the [XInput Game Controller APIs](/windows/win32/xinput/xinput-game-controller-apis-portal) instead.